 6th Circuit sides with Kentucky church in first COVID-19 religious liberty case to reach federal appeals court

+The 6th U.S. Circuit Court of Appeals has now twice ruled that Kentucky Gov. Andy Beshear may not enforce his stay-at-home order against congregations meeting in person.
 The decisions mark the first entrance by a federal appeals court into the growing debate surrounding whether and to what extent a governor’s emergency restrictions on public gatherings apply to worship services.